Leukemia-Commonly as Blood Cancer

 Limitations

-Some hematopoietic neoplasms do not show phenotypic abnormalities and may not be detected by flow cytometry.
+Some hematopoietic neoplasms do not show phenotypic abnormalities and may not detected by flow cytometry.

 Poor cell viability may adversely affect antigens and impede the ability to properly identify neoplastic cells.

-Flow results cannot be used alone to diagnose malignancy.
+Flow results cannot used alone to diagnose malignancy.

 Treatment of leukemia